There is now a family tribute page on FB via her son Ian Leslie. Check your FB feed; it

-> I know we will all miss Linda very much.
-It’s very difficult to lose someone who has
+I know we will all miss Linda very much.
+It’s very difficult to lose someone who has had

-had such a presence in our lives and who has brought us so much, and who was a big part of
+such a presence in our lives and who has brought us so much, and who was a big part of our

-our dancing family.
-As we find out more information about memorial service arrangements,
+dancing family.
+As we find out more information about memorial service arrangements, we

-> In the mean time, when we come together to dance, let us honor her memory by sharing
+In the mean time, when we come together to dance, let us honor her memory by sharing that

 friends and loved ones who have gone before us.
 It is moments like this that are so